Roast Leg of Pork with Sage and Onion Stuffing Balls

 Step 2

-Dry the rind and score deeply using a sharp knife.
+Dry the rind and score deeply all over using a sharp knife.
 Brush with oil and sprinkle with salt.
-Place on a rack in a roasting tin and open roast in the oven for the calculated time (no basting or covering or you will have soft ‘crackling’).
+Place the joint on a rack in a large roasting tin and open roast in the oven for the calculated time (no basting or covering or you will have soft ‘crackling’).

 Step 3

-Cut the onions in half horizontally (stalk at top) and using a spoon scoop out some of the layers leaving 2-3 in the shell.
+Meanwhile, cut the onions in half horizontally (stalk at top) and using a spoon scoop out some of the onion layers,leaving 2-3 in the shell.
 Roughly chop the removed onion.

 Step 4